keybase/book-content/README.md

 ## If you're a Keybase staff member

-If you're making subsantial changes, please build the site locally and make sure it all looks good.
+If you're making substantial changes, please build the site locally and make sure it all looks good.

 ## Creating a Highlighted Content Section